fitzy1321/leptos_exp/README.md

 # Experiment Leptos

-What's it like making a web app with Leptos?
+Q: What's it like making a web app with Leptos?
+A: Pretty freaking sweet ✨ 😎 🚀

 ## Setup